oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/pagination.md

 ## Page Step

-You can change the number of pages that are added when the user clicks on the points to advance more pages quickly, this can be done with the `pageStep` props and the value would be the number of pages that are added or subtracted (default is 5)
+You can change the number of pages that are added when the user clicks on the points to advance more pages quickly, this can be done with the `pageStep` property and the value would be the number of pages that are added or subtracted (default is 5)

 </card>